From excitable dragon to Sir Elton John – a history of John Lewis Christmas ads

 The stripped-back advert was a departure from the blockbuster clips of previous years and consisted of a series of short stories, all depicting random acts of kindness and released to mark National Kindness Day.

-The ad featured a new song written and performed by singer Celeste.
+The ad featured a new song written and performed by soul singer Celeste.